iamyounix/msimagb460_tomahawk/README.md

     ```

 - Method 2 (Recommended)
-  - Adding `Plugins` folder inside `Lilu.kext` and certain kext to improve stability.
+  - Adding a `Plugins` folder inside `Lilu.kext` and certain kexts to improve stability.
 Use only specific drivers. improve boot speed and sorting kexts in priority; improve `debug` log and `data` injection, especially debugging.

-  > **Note:**  All kext contain in `Plugins` is the kexts which rely on Lilu.kext
+    > **Note:**  All kexts contained in the `Plugins` folder are the kexts that rely on Lilu.

     ```zsh
     📁 Drivers